openvinotoolkit/model_server/docs/monitoring.md

 ## Introduction

-This document describes enabling and usage of different metrics in OVMS server that can be used for:
+This document describes how to use metrics endpoint in the OpenVINO Model Server.
+They can be applied for:

 - Providing performance statistics for monitoring and benchmarking purposes